vacp2p/rfc/content/docs/rfcs/template/README.md

 ## Description
 The `description` SHOULD be a short summary of the current document.
 The `description` MAY be used as the abstract
-The `description` MUST be 140 characters.
+The `description` MUST be from 100 to 140 characters.

 ## Tags